Email’s new heyday

 It feels great to get an email from someone you care about.
 Or a newsletter you enjoy.
 Or an update from a service you love.
 That’s how email used to feel all the time.

 But things changed.

 You started getting stuff you didn’t want from people you didn’t know.
 You lost control over who could reach you.
 You were forced to inherit other people’s bad communication habits.
 An avalanche of automated emails amplified the clutter.

 And Gmail, Outlook, Yahoo, Apple, and all the others just let it happen.

 Now email feels like a chore, rather than a joy.
 Something you fall behind on.
 Something you clear out, not cherish.
 Rather than delight in it, you deal with it.

 And yet, email remains a wonder.
 Thanks to email, people across cultures, continents, countries, cities, and communities communicate every day.
 It’s reliable.
 It’s simple.
 It makes it easy for two humans to share their love, and for millions of people to earn a living.

 So good news, the magic’s still there.
 It’s just obscured — buried under a mess of modern day bad habits and neglect.
 Some from people, some from machines, a lot from email systems.

 Email deserves a dust off.
 A renovation.
 Modernized for the way we email today.

 With HEY, we’ve done just that.
 It’s a redo, a rethink, a simplified, potent reintroduction of email.
 A fresh start, the way it should be.

 HEY is our love letter to email, and we’re sending it to you.
-Coming in 2020 to the web, iOS, and Android.
+Coming June 15, 2020 to the web, iOS, and Android.